boredzo/LayerRotationTest/README.md

 The layer's bounds changes aspect ratio, seemingly in proportion to the rotation angle (or its slope?).
 The more level the angle, the more square the bounds.

+The change in bounds throws off the placement of the two shape layers that serve as content.

 ## Notes

 See log output for detailed reporting of the view's geometry and its layer's.